 The advantages of long-term tenancies for landlords

-If approached in the right way, longer tenancies can provide landlords with a range of benefits.
+If approached correctly, longer tenancies can provide landlords with various benefits.

-They can have greater confidence and peace of mind that tenants will be staying for longer.
+They can have greater confidence and peace of mind that tenants will stay for longer.
 This provides increased security and less risk to their financial investment.
-What's more, if tenants stay for longer, costly void periods are minimised.
+If tenants stay longer, costly void periods are minimised.
 Tenants remaining in situ for longer periods also means landlords can avoid paying tenant-find and referencing costs during changeovers.

 There is also an increased chance that tenants will treat the property as their home, communicate issues quickly and generally maintain the home in a positive and caring way.
 Happy long-term tenants are likely to cause less hassle for landlords and can ensure that their property investment is stable and rewarding.

 Offering long-term tenancies might not work for all landlords and could, in some cases, cause problems.
 There is, of course, less flexibility as tenants will be tied in for longer.
 This could cause problems for landlords looking to regain possession of their property, particularly if Section 21 is scrapped.